-Every pyrographer needs to know how to clean wood burner tips in order to preserve the integrity of the tool tips and improve their lifespan.
+Every pyrographer needs to know how to clean wood burning tips in order to preserve the integrity of the tool tips and improve their lifespan.

 As much as it is enjoyable and much more efficient to use a fresh tool straight out of the box each time, it is not practical.